Welcome to Why Affiliate Marketing

 the amount of money you have made for your efforts.

-With the above information you will be able to quickly monitor your campaign performance and deside whether it is profitable.
+With the above information you will be able to quickly monitor your campaign performance and decide whether it is profitable.
 Some more advance software can also allow you to generate specific links for each of your marketing campaigns.
-This is useful if you have two webpages or choose a PPC campaign with your affiliate link.
+This is useful if you have two web pages or choose a PPC campaign with your affiliate link.
 You can the see which specific activity generates the most revenue.

 Stealware

-There are several methods of defence against stealware.
-One method is for the merchant to monitor affiliate performance and ban users who operate are opertaing stealware tactics.
+There are several methods of defense against stealware.
+One method is for the merchant to monitor affiliate performance and ban users who operate are operating stealware tactics.
 Another is for the affiliate software to only log commission payments if the affiliate ID matches that of their registered website.

 Terms

-If the restrictions involve you changing the content of your site, your page rank can be effected, so consider how important it is to sell the product before chaning your site.
+If the restrictions involve you changing the content of your site, your page rank can be effected, so consider how important it is to sell the product before changing your site.